cmngan/map-demo/README.md

 - Theme will be further developed.
 Should add themeProvider if this project is extended.
 - API endpoint should be fixed in real life case.
 Google map api key should be provided with domain restriction.
 - No retry limit.
 If api response is "in progress", we will retry to fetch it again.
 There is no number of retry limit.
 - No UI component testing is required.
 Manuel testing for ui is required.
+Otherwise, enzyme and cypress are preferred.